ACME-MG/moga_neml/README.md

 ## Interface Class

 The `Interface` class allows the user to interact with the `moga_neml` code.
-To access the `Interface` class, the user must first import the `moga_neml` package and initialise the `Interface` class.
+To access the `Interface` class, the user must first import the `moga_neml` package and initialise an `Interface` object.
 The following is an example of doing so from the `moga_neml/scripts/` directory.
 ```py
 import sys; sys.path += [".."]
 from moga_neml import Interface